Yehuda Green: Music career

 Green released his first album, Land of Your Soul, in 2007.
 This and subsequent albums feature a combination of Green's own compositions and Carlebach pieces.
 One of the tracks on Green's first album, "Nishmas Kol Chai", became a favorite at kumzits gatherings in the Orthodox Jewish world, and Green acquired a following in Hasidic communities in Williamsburg and Monroe.

 Green attracts both religious and secular fans to his concerts.
 He was the headliner at the two "Kumzits on the Hudson" concerts in 2008 and 2009.
 In 2014 he was the featured singer at a Yom HaAtzmaut gala at the Terrace on the Park in Queens, New York.

 Green frequently performs at charity benefits.
 He was one of over 30 Orthodox Jewish superstars appearing on the 2010 Unity for Justice album to benefit the legal defense of Sholom Rubashkin.
 He was a featured singer at the HASC 22 "A Time for Music" concert in 2009.
 At the HASC 24 "A Time for Duets" concert in 2011, he sang an on-stage duet with Jewish singer Ohad and a virtual duet with Shlomo Carlebach, as the latter appeared on video footage.
 Green also lends his talents to annual musical evenings for the elderly and special needs population in Crown Heights.
+In 2024, Green released an album titled Amar Abayeh.